Unveiling clean two-dimensional discrete time crystals on a digital quantum computer

 The raw data $\langle \avg{Z}(t)\rangle_0$ for the $L=28$ qubit system at $(\theta_{x},\theta_{z})=(0.8\pi,0.5\pi)$ are displayed in Fig.~\ref{fig:comp}a.
 These data already capture characteristic oscillations up to 50 time steps, also observed in the state-vector simulation (Fig.~\ref{fig:comp}b).
 However, similar to the trivial case at $\theta_x=\pi$, the signal diminishes with increasing time steps compared to the state-vector simulation results.
 Employing the error-mitigation protocol introduced in Eq.~(\ref{eq-norm}) restores the signal reduction, yielding excellent agreement with the state-vector simulation results up to 50 time steps, as shown in Fig.~\ref{fig:comp}b.
 Further comparisons for other parameters over the extended time steps up to 100 are found in Supplementary Information~S2.

-The same error mitigation scheme demonstrates excellent performance even for the $L=133$ system, as shown in Fig.~\ref{fig:comp}c,d.
-In parallel, we employ a two-dimensional tensor-network state (2dTNS) method as a classical counterpart (Supplementary Information~S5).
+The same error mitigation scheme demonstrates excellent performance even for the $L=133$ system, as shown in Fig.~\ref{fig:comp}c and \ref{fig:comp}d.
+In parallel, we employ a two-dimensional tensor-network state (2dTNS) method as a classical counterpart (Supplementary Information~S9).
 The 2dTNS results presented here converge with respect to the bond dimension $\chi$, which governs the accuracy of the approximation inherent in the 2dTNS method, for time steps up to at least 50 (see Supplementary Information~S3 for further comparisons with longer time steps and different parameters).
-Once again, the remarkable agreement between the error-mitigate data and the converged tensor-network simulation results confirms the reliability of the quantum device outcomes.
-This validation firmly establishes digital quantum simulations on the quantum device as a compelling tool to explore clean DTCs in two dimensions.
-It should also be emphasised here that the number of time steps achievable in this quantum device, providing reliable results along with the simple mitigation protocol, easily exceeds that of previous similar dynamics experiments using the IBM Eagle processor of 127 qubits with the median infidelity of two-qubit gates $\sim 1\times 10^{-2}$~\cite{Kim2023}, where at most 20 time steps were evolved, albeit with various error-mitigation techniques involved.
+Once again, the remarkable agreement between the error-mitigate data and the converged tensor-network simulation results confirms the reliability of the quantum device outcomes in the regime where the classical simulations remain well controlled.
+In this sense, gate-based quantum simulations on the device provide a complementary platform to tensor-network methods for exploring DTC dynamics in two dimensions, particularly at intermediate and long times.
+We additionally remark that the present Heron device allows reliable access to substantially more Floquet steps than reported in earlier experiments on comparable systems, such as studies using the IBM Eagle processor of 127 qubits~\cite{Kim2023}, where evolution was typically limited to about 20 time steps with multiple error-mitigation methods.